chi-rb/chi-authorization/README.md

 ## Contributing

-Any issue, pull request, comment of any kind is more than welcome, but please be aware I mainly use PostgreSQL, AWS, Redis, Elasticsearch, FreeBSD and Memcached, so to support anything outside that stack a co-maintainer would be needed.
+Any issue, pull request, comment of any kind is more than welcome!

+I will mainly ensure compatibility to PostgreSQL, AWS, Redis, Elasticsearch, FreeBSD and Memcached.

 ## Credits